Money Matters: 10 Biblical Principles of Financial Stewardship

 Three examples of acceptable investment goals:

-However, Scripture clearly warns against one unacceptable investment goal: the desire to become rich (1 Timothy 6:9).
+The desire to become rich is an unacceptable investment goal (1 Timothy 6:9).
 Those who desire to be wealthy are self-centered; their actions are motivated by a love of money and possessions rather than God.
-Jesus said that we cannot be a servant to both (Matthew 6:24).
 We can overcome the desire to get rich by following the advice that Paul gave to Timothy (1 Timothy 6:11).
-Simply stated, we must flee from the temptation and pursue godliness.
+Simply stated, we must flee from this temptation and pursue godliness.

 Philippians 4:11-13, “Not that I speak in respect of want: for I have learned, in whatsoever state I am, therewith to be content.
 I know both how to be abased, and I know how to abound: every where and in all things I am instructed both to be full and to be hungry, both to abound and to suffer need.
 I can do all things through Christ which strengtheneth me.”

 Learn contentment.
 The apostle Paul wrote in 1 Timothy 6:8, “And having food and raiment [clothes] let us be therewith content.”
 Paul wrote to the Philippians that contentment is learned (Philippians 4:11).
-The steps to contentment include “knowing” God’s expectation of us as stewards, “doing” what is expected of us, and “trusting” Him to provide for our needs.
+The steps to contentment include “knowing” God’s expectation of us as stewards, “doing” what is expected of us, & “trusting” him to provide for our needs.

 Avoid covetousness.
 We are guilty of coveting when we desire to have what is owned by someone else.
 It is expressly prohibited by the tenth Commandment (Exodus 20:17).
 Since coveting stems from an impure desire in the heart, those who are guilty of coveting should ask God for help in removing that desire and purifying their heart.